jkup/jonkuperman.com/posts/musings-on-developer-relations/index.md

 On the other hand, as an engineer, I could deep-dive into my particular product or part of the stack.
 It was pretty easy to become familiar and productive, and I could focus on my little kingdom.

-DevRel is very differnt.
+DevRel is very different.
 The easiest way to describe it is that engineering requires a depth of knowledge, whereas Developer Relations requires breadth.

 > Engineering requires a depth of knowledge, whereas Developer Relations requires breadth.